ridgerchu/matmulfreellm/README.md

 ## Model

 We provide the implementations of models that are compatible with 🤗 Transformers library.
-Here's an example of how to initialize a GLA model from the default configs in `fla`:
+Here's an example of how to initialize a GLA model from the default configs in `matmulfreelm`:
 This is a huggingface-compatible libary that you can use such command to initize the model with huggingface `AutoModel`: